chrislovescoding/ai_ui_project/README.md

 * **Generalized UI imagination** : scale beyond a single button to multi-layered websites, dynamic menus, and forms.
 * **Self-supervised pretraining** : learn from real UI screenshots to boost realism.
 * **Guided generation** : incorporate high-level user intents to steer frame-by-frame outputs.

+---

+## Under the Hood: The Weird and Wonderful

+Ok so I've been obsessing over some of the bizarre behaviors that emerged while building this thing:

+### Psychedelic latent drift
+Why do uniform background tiles develop these shifting RGB "blobs" over time?
+Turns out it's just small prediction errors accumulating.
+Each frame adds tiny imperfections in latent space and they compound into these trippy drifts.
+It's like watching the AI's uncertainty leak out as abstract art.

+### Cursor-anchored flatness
+This is the part that blew my mind—the cursor mask acts as a hard reset.
+Wherever the pointer lands, the model re-generates that tile crisply, overriding all the accumulated latent noise.
+So it stays flat and clean under your sprite while everything else might be drifting into psychedelic territory.
+Your mouse is literally an anchor of sanity.

+These aren't bugs, they're glimpses into how the thing actually "thinks".

+---